billkarsh/SpikeGLX/Markdown/UserManual.md

 * `nidq`: Whisper/NI-DAQ acquisition from USB peripherals or PCI cards.

-Imec probes currently read out 384 channels of neural data and have 8 bits of status data (stored as a 16-bit word).
+Imec probes currently read out 384 channels of neural data and have 8 bits of status data (stored as a 16-bit SY word).
 Bit #0 signals that custom user FPGA code running on the Enclustra has detected an interesting neural event (NOT YET IMPLEMENTED).
 Bit #6 is the sync waveform, the other bits are error flags.
 Each probe is its own stream.